Interview with Etan Ilfeld of Mind Sports Olympiad

 MSO began in 1997 in London and continues to be hosted there under the tutelage of Etan Ilfeld, an entrepreneur and business owner who manages the event.
-OUSC had an exclusive interviewed with Etan with interest of knowing more about this competition that features 6 poker variants and the unique sport of diving chess.
+OnlineUnitedStatesCasinos had an exclusive interview with Etan with an interest in knowing more about this competition that features 6 poker variants and the unique sport of diving chess.

 The Mind Sports Olympiad

 How did you come up with the idea of creating a Mind Sports Olympiad?
 Was there any special motivation?

 The Mind Sports Olympiad (MSO) was the brainchild of Tony Buzan (inventor of mind maps), David Levy (chess master and Artificial Intelligence researcher) and Raymond Keene (Chess Grandmaster).
 The first competition was in 1997.
 I first competed in 2008 and volunteered to organize the event in 2010.
 I’ve been the chief organizer for 9 events so far and hope to do many more.”

 Are there other events like this that you know of around the world?

 “There are lots of different tournaments, but MSO is unique in that it also has a meta event called the Pentamind that lets you take your top 5 scores from any 5 events to discover who is the best player overall.
 There is nothing quite like the Pentamind World Championship anywhere else.”